University of Tasmania

 University Council

 The University Council is the governing body of the University of Tasmania.
 It is established by the University of Tasmania Act 1992 (TAS).
+The Council is chaired by the Chancellor, who is appointed by the Council.

 Council makes decisions in relation to policy and planning, makes University legislation and approves policy documents.
 It is advised by its committees, its working parties, and (in relation to academic matters) the Academic Senate.

-Council Membership
+Membership

 Official Members

-Chancellor: Ms Alison Watkins AM (to 31 December 2025)
+Chancellor: Ms Alison Watkins AM (31 December 2025)

-Vice-Chancellor: Professor Rufus Black (ongoing)
+Vice-Chancellor: Professor Rufus Black (Ex-officio)

-Ms Sheree Vertigan AM (to 1 April 2027)
+Deputy Chancellor: Ms Sheree Vertigan AM (1 April 2027)

-Ms Tara Howell (to 1 April 2027)
+Ms Tara Howell (1 April 2027)

-Ms Sarah-Jayne Hall (to 31 December 2027)
+Ms Sarah-Jayne Hall (31 December 2027)

-Professor Peter Dawkins (to 31 March 2027)
+Professor Emeritus Peter Dawkins AO (31 March 2027)

-Deputy Chancellor: Mr James Groom (to 31 December 2026)
+Mr James Groom (31 December 2026)

-Dr Tania Price (to 31 October 2026)
+Dr Tania Price (31 October 2026)

-Professional Staff: Ms Karina Groenewoud (to 31 December 2024)
+Professional Staff: Ms Karina Groenewoud (31 December 2026)

-Student: Gareth Dent (to 31 December 2025)
+Student: Gareth Dent (31 December 2025)